PowerShell/PSResourceGet/help/Get-PSResourceRepository.md

 ```

 ## DESCRIPTION
-The Get-PSResourceRepository cmdlet replaces the Get-PSRepository cmdlet from V2.
-It searches for the PowerShell module repositories that are registered for the current user.
-By default it will return all registered repositories, or if the -Name parameter argument is specified then it wil return the repository which matches that name.
+The Get-PSResourceRepository cmdlet searches for the PowerShell resource repositories that are registered on the machine.
+By default it will return all registered repositories, or if the -Name parameter argument is specified then it will return the repository which matches that name.
 It returns PSRepositoryInfo objects which contain information for each repository item found.

 ## EXAMPLES